NeoHW/tp/docs/UserGuide.md

 ### Adding Tags to a Patient : `addt`

-Adds one or more tags to a patient in the address book.
+This command allows for the incremental addition of one or more tags to a patient's tag list.
+It offers a user-friendly alternative to the `edit` command, eliminating the need to retype all existing tags along with the new ones to be added.

 Format: `addt INDEX [t/TAG]+`